Think about these two extreme examples:

 When reported, cash flows from investing is most often an outflow (negative).
 This is preponderantly common with young growing operations.
 Sometimes though a major asset or right is sold.
 When this happens cash inflows may exceed outflows.

-So how are these major purchases in investing funded?
+How are these major purchases in investing funded?

 Cash Flow From Financing

 When expensive ticket items are purchased most small businesses arrange financing.
 Loans from financial institutions are positive cash flows to a business.
 Financing is the third of the three primary sources and uses of cash.
 In addition to loans any activity in the equity section (excluding earnings) is reported in this section of a cash flows statement.
-So capital contributions from owners is an inflow and distributions/dividends is an outflow.
+Capital contributions from owners is an inflow and distributions/dividends is an outflow.

 Other inflows and outflows for financing include: